SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 ### Other

-Libraries and public bookcases are shown as libraries with an appropriate suffix.
+Libraries and public bookcases are shown as libraries with an appropriate suffix to the name.

-Clocks (tower, pedestal and sundial) are shown with an appropriate suffix.
+Clocks (tower, pedestal and sundial) are shown as a dot with an appropriate suffix.

+Left luggage, parcel lockers and vending machines are all shown as a dot with an appropriate suffix.

 ## Quality Control